tabito12345678910/R-Eats-UCR-Food-Reccomendation-Service/README.md

 > Include the layout of each of your screens.
 The layout should describe the screen’s major components such as menus and prompts for user inputs and expected output, or any graphical user interface components if applicable (e.g. buttons, text boxes, etc).
 Explain what is on the layout, and the purpose of each menu item, button, etc. If many screens share the same layout, start by describing the general layout and then list the screens that will be using that layout and the differences between each of them.

 ## Class Diagram
  > Include a **class diagram(s)** for your project and a **description** of the diagram(s).
 Your class diagram(s) should include all the main classes you plan for the project.
-This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
+This should be in sufficient detail that another group could pick up the project at this point and complete it.
 Use proper UML notation (as discussed in the course slides).

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.

  > BEFORE the meeting you should do the following:
  > * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
- > * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
+ > * Considering the SOLID design principles, reflect on your class diagram and think about how you can use the SOLID principles to improve your design.
 You should then update the README.md file by adding the following:
  >   * A new class diagram incorporating your changes after considering the SOLID principles.
  >   * For each update in your class diagram, you must explain in 3-4 sentences:
  >     * What SOLID principle(s) did you apply?